MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="clamp"></a> `clamp`

-Compares a value to an upper and lower bound, and returns a reference to the value if it is between the bounds, or a reference to the upper or lower bound if the value is above or below them, respectively.
+Compares a value to an upper and lower bound, and returns a reference to the value if it's between the bounds, or a reference to the upper or lower bound if the value is above or below them, respectively.

 ```cpp
 template<class Type>